ZhikangNiu/encodec-pytorch/README.md

 - align the loss functions and hyperparameters.
 - support warmup scheduler in training.
 - support the test script to test the model.
+- support tensorboard to monitor the training process.

 TODO:
 - [ ] support the 48khz model.
-- [ ] support wandb or tensorboard to monitor the training process.
+- [ ] fix AMP Loss Nan

 ## Enviroments
 The code is tested on the following environment:
 - Python 3.9
-- PyTorch 2.0.0
+- PyTorch 2.0.0 / PyTorch 1.13
-- GeForce RTX 3090 x 4
+- GeForce RTX 3090 x 4 / V100-16G x 8 / A40 x 3

 In order to you can run the code, you can install the environment by the help of requirements.txt.